Precise Cosmological Constraints from BOSS Galaxy Clustering with a Simulation-Based Emulator of the Wavelet Scattering Transform: Introduction

 Even though Ref. \citep{PhysRevD.106.103509} laid out all the necessary steps to account for the complexities related to a WST application to spectroscopic galaxy data, combined with a set of high-fidelity galaxy mocks, it adopted a Taylor expansion approximation to model the cosmological dependence of the WST coefficients, which in principle could fail to capture non-Gaussianities present in the parameter likelihood.
-In this work, we move beyond this approximation, and revisit our previous analysis with a full emulator predicting the cosmological dependence of the WST estimator.
+As a result, the accuracy of this approach was not tested in recovery tests against other simulations.
+In this work, we move beyond these approximations, and revisit our previous analysis with a full emulator predicting the cosmological dependence of the WST estimator.
 We take advantage of the full extent of the state-of-the-art suite of \textsc{AbacusSummit} simulations \citep{2021Maksimova}, which consists of a broad grid exploring variations in 8 cosmological parameters, in combination with a semi-analytic model to parametrize the physics of galaxy formation for each cosmology.
 This extended suite enables the training of a neural net-based emulator that predicts the cosmological dependence of the WST coefficients in a 15-dimensional parameter space.
 In order to quantify the accuracy of this emulator, we subject it to a series of thorough parameter recovery tests against hold-out simulations, as well as against simulations using different models to capture small-scale galaxy physics.
 After we confirm that our model satisfies the necessary levels of accuracy for a reliable cosmological application, we use it to reanalyze the BOSS CMASS galaxy dataset, and obtain the marginalized $1-\sigma$ errors on 4 $\Lambda$CDM cosmological parameters, as well as on extended scenarios.
 We contrast our results against the ones obtained by the standard analysis performed using the multipoles of the anisotropic correlation function of galaxies, and discuss how our analysis compares to our previous work and prior ones in the literature.

 Our paper is structured as follows: in \S\ref{WST:sup} we introduce the Wavelet Scattering Transform and in \S\ref{sec:Dataset} we describe the BOSS dataset.
 We then proceed to lay out all the ingredients used to construct our simulation-based forward model in \S\ref{WST:model}, as well as the details of our analysis pipeline in \S\ref{sec:Analysis}.
 Finally, we present our results in \S\ref{sec:Results}, before concluding in \S\ref{sec:Conclusions}.
 More technical details are discussed in Appendices \S\ref{Appsec:Gaussianity}, \S\ref{Appsec:HOD}, \S\ref{Appsec:Cemu}, and \S\ref{Appsec:omegabpriors}.